debanjan1010/Assignment/README.md

 Project components
  - Test json files (exmaple TeamRCB.json) are in the directory src/main/resources/
  - Test classes are in the the directory src/test/java/org/example
+ - TestUtils.class containing the utility methods for reading specific data from json file are in the the directory  src/test/java/org/example/utility/

 Note: For the verify team player test case to run, you must use the groups = "teamMemberValidation" for each test case.